teramotl/pingTester/README.md

 3. Open it in any IDE that supports Java.
 4. Run the code in the main class (`pingTester/src/pingTester.java`).

-5. You will see this mini menu.
-Choose one of the options, and it should run, displaying your latency.
+5. You will see this mini menu. you can choose first option and it will connect to jp server and display your latency.
+OR you can choose custom method where you can enter any website of your choice.

 ![Menu Screenshot](https://github.com/teramotl/pingTester/blob/main/menupic.jpg?raw=true)